 Regarding Takagawa's personal assessment, he said: "My go manifests itself in some ways in my liking for Shuei.
 Basically, it is rational go.
 It emphasises balance based on counting.
 I hang on closely in the opening, middle game and endgame and try to sustain thickness and keep on counting to the very end."

-One aspect of his play that attributed to this was his extreme 'number' based play.
+One aspect of his play that contributed to this was his extreme 'number' based play.
 Takagawa's method of making continuous exchanges throughout the game required heavy counting during almost all moments -- in order to properly assess the positional value of his moves.
 Simply put, his positional judgement was based upon an extreme counting style that, therefore, always put him within intimate awareness of the exact territory balance.
-This, for him, is what lead to his mastery of komi go.
+This, for him, is what led to his mastery of komi go.

 Takagawa was a noted admirer of Honinbo Shuei.
 He was introduced to Shuei by a copy of collected games his teacher, Mitsuhara Itaro, gave to him while he was going through a period of inner turmoil.
 The games impressed him so much that he was able to refocus his life back onto go.